 - Comes with the standard one-year warranty as opposed to the lifetime warranty offered by the Kizen.

 - It is the only solar-powered lantern that doesn’t have a USB port.

 - It is the second most expensive option after the LuminAID.

 The LuminAID Solar Inflatable Lantern sacrificed some functionality to have the multicolored light feature.
-It is waterproof and can float like the MPOWERD but suffers from lower battery life.
+This emergency kit is waterproof and can float like the MPOWERD but suffers from lower battery life.
 It may not be the best overall, but it is the most aesthetic.

-This solar camping lantern has a lumen output of 75 lumens no matter what color is chosen.
+These solar camping lights have a lumen output of 75 lumens no matter what color is chosen.
 This is far below the Roxicosly or the AGPTEK, but it matches the MPOWERD and sits just above the Kizen.

 The battery life can range between three hours and 24 hours.
 This entirely depends on which color is chosen, as shown by this list: